arkency/posts/posts/2015-03-02-extract-a-service-object-in-any-framework.md

 There's more we could do at some point, like isolating from the file system.
 However, for this refactoring exercise, this effect is enough.
 It took me about 10 minutes to do this refactoring.
 I don't need to further changes now, it's OK to do it in small steps.

+It's worth to consider this techniqe whenever you use any framework, be it Rails, Sinatra, nanoc or anything else that calls you. **Isolate early**.

-If you're interested in such refactoring, you may consider looking at the book I wrote: [Fearless Refactoring: Rails Controllers](http://rails-refactoring.com).
+If you're interested in such refactorings, you may consider looking at the book I wrote: [Fearless Refactoring: Rails Controllers](http://rails-refactoring.com).
 This book consists of 3 parts:

 * the refactoring recipes,
 * the bigger examples,